amzn/amazon-frustration-free-setup-certification-tool/README.md

     * Alexa App installed and login with your Amazon account
     * The phone is connected with your test machine (Windows, MacOS or Linux) with USB connection.
 * 1 Amazon provisioner device, which is registered to your Amazon account
-* 1 Device under test(certificate), called DUT/dut in this document
+* 1 Device under test(certificate), called DUT in this document
 * 2 Smart plug devices ([Amazon Smart Plug](https://www.amazon.com/dp/B089DR29T6))
     * Both are registered to your Amazon account
     * The provisioner device is connected to one smart plug, and the plug is **ON**